UniMath/UniMath/INSTALL.md

-The file `UniMath/.dir-locals.el` contains code that arranges for Proof General to use the Coq programs built by `make` when one of the proof files of UniMath is opened in emacs; in order to use them more generally, such as from the command line,, then add the full path for the directory `./sub/coq/bin` to your `PATH` environment variable, or set the emacs variable `coq-prog-name` in your emacs initialization file, `.emacs`.
+The file `UniMath/.dir-locals.el` contains code that arranges for Proof General to use the Coq programs built by `make` when one of the proof files of UniMath is opened in emacs; in order to use them more generally, such as from the command line, then add the full path for the directory `./sub/coq/bin` to your `PATH` environment variable, or set the emacs variable `coq-prog-name` in your emacs initialization file, `.emacs`.